component-driven/component-driven-development/src/exercises/3-Basic_Primitives/Readme.md

 `;
 ```

 As you can see, there is a lot of repetition going on.
-Also this method doesn’t cover lots of edge cases.
 Luckily for us, [styled-system](https://styled-system.com) is a library designed specifically for our needs.

 > Styled System lets you quickly build custom UI components with constraint-based style props based on scales defined in your theme.